very-good-science/data-hazards/site/contents/contribute/how-to-contribute.md

 Depending on what you would like to do there are different ways to get involved.
 Please check out the options below!
-If you can't find what you are looking for then [send us an email][dec-email] and we will help!
+If you can't find what you are looking for then [send us an email][dh-email] and we will help!
 You can also come to our [open community co-working calls](../events/coworking) if you would like to chat to us about an idea you have had.